Brazo de Plata

-José Luis Alvarado Nieves (March 19, 1963 – July 26, 2021) was a Mexican luchador best known under the ring name Brazo de Plata, a name he had used since his debut in 1977.
+José Luis Alvarado Nieves (March 19, 1963 – July 26, 2021) was a Mexican professional wrestler, best known under the ring name Brazo de Plata, a name he had used since his debut in 1977.
 He is also well known for his appearances in WWE as Super Porky.
 Alvarado was a member of the Alvarado wrestling family which includes his father Shadito Cruz, five brothers who used the "Brazo" name at some point and several third-generation wrestlers who have appeared over the last couple of years.

 Professional wrestling career

 Early career (1977–1988)

 Alvarado made his debut as "Brazo De Plata" (Spanish for "Silver arm"), an Enmascarado (masked wrestler) who worked mainly in tag team matches with his brother who worked as Brazo de Oro ("Gold arm") and in trios action with another brother known simply as El Brazo ("the arm").
 Los Brazos, as they were billed, wrestled all over Mexico and made appearances for the Los Angeles based NWA Hollywood Wrestling.
 While working for NWA Hollywood Wrestling, Plata and Oro won the NWA Americas Tag Team Championship from Chino Chou and the Kiss on November 7, 1981.
 The brothers were also last holders of the Los Angeles version of the NWA World Tag Team Championship in 1982.